agude/agude.github.io/_posts/2016-12-02-switrs_crashes_by_date.md

 ---
 layout: post
-title: "SWITIRS: On What Days Do People Crash?"
+title: "SWITRS: On What Days Do People Crash?"
 description: >
   What day of the year has the most car crashes?
 The fewest?
 Find out as I look at California's accident data!
 Hint: they're both holidays!